Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 **Returns**
 ~~~~~~~~~~~

-The function returns the data in the descriptor buffer expressed as a
+The function returns the data in the descriptor buffer expressed as a uint32_t value.
-uint32_t value.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLERemoteDescriptor.h” must be included to use the class function.
+.. note :: "BLERemoteDescriptor.h" must be included to use the class function.

 **BLERemoteDescriptor::writeString**
 ------------------------------------